 Trisha loves the eight days of Hanukkah, when her mother stays home from work, her Babushka makes delicious potato latkes, and her Grampa carves wonderful animals out of wood as gifts for Trisha and her brother.
 In the middle of her family’s preparation for the festival of lights, Trisha visits her closest neighbors, expecting to find them decorating their house for Christmas.
 Instead they are all bedridden with scarlet fever.
 What can Trisha’s family do to help their neighbors?Trees of the Dancing Goats summary from amazon.com

-Trees of the Dancing Goats Unit Study Lessons
+Trees of the Dancing Goats Activities & Lessons

-over their Syrian rulers more than 2,000 years ago.
+Hanukkah is observed by millions of Jews around the globe, commemorating the victory of faith over tyranny and, more specifically, the triumph of Jewish rebels over their Syrian rulers more than 2,000 years ago.
 Although Hanukkah is technically a minor Jewish festival, it is the only holiday for which Jews exchange gifts.
 It is celebrated in the Jewish month of Kislev, which usually falls in December.
-Hanukkah is not “the Jewish Christmas”; it is a festival with a rich history and tradition of its own.
+Hanukkah is not a Jewish Christmas; it is a festival with a rich history and tradition of its own.

 The celebration of Hanukkah goes back to 165 B.C.
 At that time, the Jews of Judea had lived for many years under the oppressive hand of Syria, whose rulers outlawed Jewish worship and desecrated the temple in Jerusalem.
 Even though they were outnumbered, the Jews took up arms to defend their lifestyle and religion.
 They overwhelmed the Syrians in two decisive battles.
 Their leader was Judah Maccabees, whose mythic strength earned him the nickname “The Hammer.”